Abstr4/Abstr4/README.md

 I'm a C# .NET Developer.

-Also building Discord Bots as a hobby.
+I build Discord Bots as a hobby.